Engineering

 EGR 340 Seminar: Geotechnical Engineering (4 Credits)

 What is quicksand and can one really drown in it?
 Why is Venice sinking?
 In this seminar students are introduced to the engineering behavior of soil within the context of a variety of real-world applications that include constructing dams, roads and buildings; protecting structures from earthquake and settlement damage; and preventing groundwater contamination.
 Topics covered include soil classification, permeability and seepage; volume changes; and effective stress, strength and compaction.
 Students use a variety of approaches to learning including discussion, hands-on activities, labs, projects, field trips and in-depth explorations of topics chosen by the students.
 Prerequisite: EGR 270 or GEO 241.
-Enrollment limited to 12.
-Junior and senior engineering majors only. {N}
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12. {N}

 Fall, Spring, Variable